craddm/craddm.github.io_old/_posts/2016-09-19-ERP-Visualization-Part-1.md

 For this first post, I'm going to stick to the main effect of Object.
 I'll get on to the effect of frequency and the interaction in later posts, which will also be a good opportunity to show some of the difficulties with applying some of the guidelines from the letter to designs that have more than two conditions.

-Behind the cut is some code to load in my pre-processed data and whip it into shape.
+First up is some code to load in my pre-processed data and whip it into shape.
 The pre-processed data is four columns containing the amplitude value for each time point for each subject for each condition.
+We calculate differences between the conditions in a separate data frame (it makes my life a bit easier later on), then set up the basic plot format.

 ```r